Two Days Angkor Archaeological Park in Siem Reap, Cambodia

 A Night Out in Siem Reap, Cambodia

-We needed to cross the traffic-clogged street, but I sensed something different from this scene to one similar in Hanoi.
+We needed to cross the traffic-clogged street, but I sensed that this scene was different from one similar to Hanoi.
 There, a surge of motorbikes raced through every thoroughfare, and walking from one side to the other played like a near-death experience.

 Siem Reap motorists pressed the gas pedal with a lighter foot, displayed less frenzy and allowed us to cross over without fear for our lives.

 Onward to the Old French Quarter, we trudged over the bridge that spans the polluted, foul-smelling city river.
-Four metal arches trimmed in bright star-shaped lights, in between lamp posts with curved necks and lily-pad flower shades, brightened the way.
+Four metal arches trimmed in bright star-shaped lights.
+In between were lamp posts with curved necks and lily-pad flower shades, which brightened the way.

 At the river’s edge, locals swarmed The Old Market, Phsar Chas, making last-minute purchases of meat, vegetables and rice before vendors closed for the night.
 Without refrigeration in their homes, food shopping remains a daily chore.

 Thousands of visitors filled the city’s center.
 Drivers of idle tuk-tuks approached every passer-by offering rides.
-Signs in English promoted Angkor Draft Beer for $1, all-night happy-hour cocktails for $2 and body massages for up to $7.
+Signs in English promoted low prices for Angkor Draft Beer, all-night happy-hour cocktails, and body massages for under $10.
 A good time would come at a cheap price, and overindulgence seemed inevitable.

 Fish Pedicures in Siem Reap

-No piranhas!”
-For $3 takers got a cold beer or Coke, plus 20 minutes of feisty fish munching the dead skin off the bare feet that dangled in the tank.
+For less than $5 takers got a cold beer or Coke, plus 20 minutes of feisty fish munching the dead skin off the bare feet that dangled in the tank.
 I just couldn’t do it.

-We headed to the “night market,” where local teenagers carried trays of fried tarantulas, scorpions and ugly-looking spiders, and encouraged us to try these tasty, Cambodian treats.
+We headed to the night market, where local teenagers carried trays of fried tarantulas, scorpions and ugly-looking spiders.
+They attempted to convince us to try these tasty, Cambodian treats.

-In Mexico, I live alongside of — and shriek at — scorpions, spiders and tarantulas.
+In Mexico, I live alongside and shriek at scorpions, spiders, and tarantulas.
 I wasn’t about to eat them.
 I settled on something more palatable: fried ice cream, made with bananas, chocolate chips and cream scraped together until solid on a frozen pan.

 Banteay Srei, Ta Som and Preah Khan

-Hak laughed at our Cambodian cultural escapade, but resumed his specialty, history, having arrived at our destination.
+Hak laughed at our Cambodian cultural escapade but resumed his history lesson upon our arrival at our destination.
 Built in 967, Banteay Srei, called the Citadel of Women, ranks as the oldest and most remote temple in the Archaeological Zone.

 On our way back to Siem Reap, we stopped at two jewels, Ta Som and Preah Khan, both revealing exotic jungle atmospheres, both with leaning structures encased by banyan tree roots, and both largely ignored by tourists.